unnati1004/pepperfry1/README.md

 ---

 ## Pepperfry is an Indian online marketplace for furniture and home décor.
-The company is headquartered in Mumbai, Maharashtra and operates as a subsidiary of Trendsutra Platform Services Private Limited.
+The company is headquartered in Mumbai, Maharashtra.

 # Authors